michaeljamesrojas/freecodecamp-learnings/README.md

 This repository contains most if not all of my learnings from the freecodecamp's curriculum.

 _Combined learnings.html
-    -Contains all the combinations of the learnings from the said currriculum.
+    -Contains all the combinations of the learnings from a specific currriculum.